MustaphaMiah/Revision-/NOTES.md

 By manipulating different selectors and properties, you can make interesting shapes.
 One of the easier ones to try is a crescent moon shape.
 For this challenge you need to work with the box-shadow property that sets the shadow of an element, along with the border-radius property that controls the roundness of the element's corners.

+You may recall from an earlier challenge that the box-shadow property takes values for offset-x, offset-y, blur-radius, spread-radius and a color value in that order.
+The blur-radius and spread-radius values are optional.